ByronStewart/Minesweeper-Clone/Readme.md

 `src/useAuth.test.tsx` This contains all the tests to ensure the auth can login a user, logout a user and register a user.

+`src/components/Forms/InputField.tsx` This is a generic input field component built to interface with the Formik library.
+It accepts an icon, placeholder, and type.
+It contains all the logic to show error messages should they be returned from the form it was submitted from

+`src/components/Index/IndexPage.tsx` This is the default homepage of the app.
+It is a dumb component which links to other pages in the application.

+`src/components/Login/LoginPage.tsx` This is the login page.
+It displays a form to login the user.
+It remembers where the user nagivated from and will redirect them there on success.
+The login page has validation both on the client side and on the server side.
+Errors are displayed on their respective fields to provide an enhanced user experience.
+If the user navigated here upon completing a game, the game state is submitted upon login.

+`src/components/Register/RegisterPage.tsx` Like the login page this page displays a form to register the user.
+The validation works in the same way as the login page and it will also submit the game state to the server on a registration success.

+`src/components/MainMenuItem.tsx` This file holds two commonly used components in the main menu.
+They are components to provide default stying to a link and a button.
+They can take their own class props to define additional classes other than the base styles.

+`src/components/Modal.tsx` This is a modal component which allows an onClose function to be passed, it handles the styling and the propagation behaviour expected of a modal

+`src/components/Instructions/InstructionsPage.tsx` This is the page which gives the user instructions on how to play the game.
+There are 3 different pages to the instructions.
+The user can paginate between the 3 pages using the pagination component.
+It has swipe functionality for mobile devices to help change between the pages.

+`src/components/Instructions/Pagination.tsx` This pagination component accepts a function to go forward, go back and whick page it is.
+It has an arrow for back and forward.
+If the user cannot go back then the back arrow is not shown and vice versa.
+It provides a dots to show which of the pages the user is on using conditional styling.

+### `frontend/src/components/HallofFame`

+`HallOfFame/HallOfFamePage.tsx` This file contains the page component for the game's highscores.
+On the page load it will call the api for the current highscores.
+It will show a list of the highscores filtered by difficulty.
+It also provides tabs to change the difficulty.

+`HallOfFame/ScoreListItem.tsx` This component will display an individual highscore item.
+It accepts a time, username, idx (to provide the table style coloring effect) and an optional image.

+`HallOfFame/Tab.tsx` The component to display the tab.
+It has an active prop and an onclick handler which is passed in.
+It will apply the stying for the element.

+### `frontend/src/components/Layouts`

+This folder contains all the components responsible for laying out each page

+`Layouts/BaseLayout.tsx` The base layout contains the default header of the application and an outlet to house the different pages of the application.

+`Layouts/DefaultHeader.tsx` This is the top bar of the UI.
+It will show the username if the current user is logged in.
+The UI features a dropdown menu which contains links to all the pages in the application.
+It also allows the user to login/register and logout depending on the login state of the user.

+### `frontend/src/components/Minesweeper`

 ## Conclusion

 I hope you enjoy using the app.
 Experiment with some of the error handling in the forms and using the game on mobile.